IMP1/ai_football/README.md

 It's name is horrendously silly, and I love it.
 FIFAI is a portmanteau of FIFA, the [International Federation of Football](https://en.wikipedia.org/wiki/FIFA), and AI.
-It's a portmanteau of acronyms, which made my come up with another two
+It's a portmanteau of acronyms, which made me come up with another two
-portmanteaus: portmantonym and acromanteau.
+portmanteaus: portmantonym or acromanteau.
 And Faux-Fun is a description of the idea, really, as you're just watching your creation work (or not), rather than playing the game yourself.
 And together it (almost) makes the poem of the giant from Jack and the Beanstalk: [Fe Fi Fo Fum](https://en.wikipedia.org/wiki/Fee-fi-fo-fum).